Murder of Cheri Jo Bates: Investigation

+Discovery of body

 Bates was found sprawled face down on a gravel path between two unoccupied houses on Terracina Drive, close to the library parking lot where she had parked her Beetle the previous evening.
-She was still dressed in a long-sleeve pale yellow print blouse and faded red capri pants and her woven straw bag—containing both her identification and 56 cents—lay alongside her body.
-Her clothing was undisturbed but was saturated in blood.
+She was still dressed in a long-sleeve pale yellow print blouse and faded red capri pants, and her woven straw bag—containing both her identification and fifty-six cents—lay alongside her body.
+Bates's clothing was undisturbed but was saturated in blood.
 She had been repeatedly stabbed in the chest and left shoulder, and suffered several deep slash wounds to her face and neck.

-Ten feet from Bates' body, investigators discovered a cheap, paint-spattered Timex brand wristwatch with a seven-inch circumference along with a footprint of a shoe produced by Leavenworth prisoners sold solely in military outlets.
+Ten feet from Bates's body, investigators discovered a cheap, paint-spattered Timex brand wristwatch with a seven-inch circumference along with a footprint of a shoe produced by Leavenworth prisoners sold solely in military outlets.
 The shoe size was between eight and ten inches.
 Although only 5 ft 3 in in height, Bates had been an athletic woman.
-Both an examination of the crime scene and Bates' subsequent autopsy revealed ample evidence of a ferocious physical struggle between Bates and her murderer; she having evidently scratched her assailant's arms, face and head and torn off his wristwatch.
+Both an examination of the crime scene and Bates's subsequent autopsy revealed ample evidence of a ferocious physical struggle between Bates and her murderer; she having evidently scratched her assailant's arms, face and head and torn off his wristwatch.